akmur/alex-11ty/posts/2019-12-01-14-apps-i-use-almost-daily.md

 ### Boostnote

 [Boostnote][9] is my main note taking app.
 It used to be Evernote, but now I mostly use this one, and Evernote only to save documents.
-Boostnote is perfect for developers; it has markdown support, you can save code snippets with your chosen syntax, you can tag and categorise and search notes, it's open source, it's multi platform, a version for iOs and Android is coming, it can save notes on Dropbox or Google Drive&#8230; what else can one desire?
+Boostnote is perfect for developers; it has markdown support, you can save code snippets with your chosen syntax, you can tag and categorise and search notes, it's open source, it's multi platform, a version for iOs and Android is coming, it can save notes on Dropbox or Google Drive... what else can one desire?
 I think it's really good.<figure class="wp-block-image">

 <img class="wp-image-1428" src="https://i1.wp.com/alexmuraro.me/wp-content/uploads/2019/11/image-5.png?fit=640%2C369&ssl=1" alt="" srcset="https://vccw.test/wp-content/uploads/2019/11/image-5.png 1370w, https://vccw.test/wp-content/uploads/2019/11/image-5-300x173.png 300w, https://vccw.test/wp-content/uploads/2019/11/image-5-768x443.png 768w, https://vccw.test/wp-content/uploads/2019/11/image-5-1024x590.png 1024w" sizes="(max-width: 1370px) 100vw, 1370px" /> </figure>